 I also know how it feels when you are told there is no cure.
 Of wondering if you can continue to live like this.
 How it feels to imagine a lifetime of this pain and unhappiness.
 Of trying treatment after treatment and feeling discouraged with the results.
 I know.

 I know the pain of being criticized, ridiculed and persecuted for having an invisible disease.

 I know the pain of missing out on family events.
+The pain of feeling distanced from my family because I couldn’t keep up with their pace.
 Of not being able to keep your house clean or torturing yourself to clean the house.
 Of being left behind when the rest of the world is speeding forward.

 I know.
 I have been there.
 I lived it for 30 years.
 I am better now, but I remember.
 I know.

 The strength of getting up every morning.
 Of facing the day.
 The pain.
 The depression, the anxiety, the loss, the feeling unheard.
 Of feeling powerless.
 Of feeling unheard, of feeling invisible.
 Of feeling frustrated.